peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>t</code> is null.

-* <code>System.CBORException</code> - The given object's nesting is too deep, or another error occurred when serializing the object.
+* <code>CBORException</code> - The given object's nesting is too
+ deep, or another error occurred when serializing the object.

 ### ToObject
     public <T> T ToObject​(java.lang.reflect.Type t, PODOptions options) Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters for more information.
 This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.

 **Parameters:**

 * <code>t</code> - The type, class, or interface that this method's return value will belong to.
 To express a generic type in Java, see the example.
- <b>Note: </b> For security reasons, an application should not base
+ <b>Note:</b> For security reasons, an application should not base
  this parameter on user input or other externally supplied data.
- Whenever possible, this parameter should be either a type specially handled by this method (such as <code>int </code> or <code>String </code> // /) or a plain-old-data type (POCO or POJO type) within the control of the application.
+ Whenever possible, this parameter should be either a type specially handled by this method (such as <code>int</code> or <code>String</code>) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 * <code>options</code> - Specifies options for controlling deserialization of CBOR objects.